Are you buying or selling a franchise business? Find answers to common questions surrounding Franchising Law for both franchisees and franchisors.

 Understanding your business

 It goes without saying, you understand your own business, you’ve most likely built it from scratch yourself, and been running it successfully for years.
 Consider all the things you’ve learned over the years about running your business, that are now instinctive for you.
-These may not be so obvious to a new franchisee, and so it’s in yours and there best interest to really think about and document all aspects of your business.
+These may not be so obvious to a new franchisee, and so it’s in yours and their best interests to really think about and document all aspects of your business.
 They will succeed faster and you can influence the way businesses carrying your hard won reputation can continue your legacy.

-You need to clearly document such things as the structure of the franchise, what will work best for your particular industry or business?
+You need to clearly document things such as the structure of the franchise, what will work best for your particular industry or business?
 Where will you / can you allocate franchise territories?
 What support system, training, guidelines will you put in place for your franchisees?
 From your own knowledge and experience, what resources will a new franchisee need including equipment, staff and premises in order to run the franchise successfully?

 Pilot Operation - Test Your Franchise Model